wpilibsuite/frc-docs/source/docs/software/vision-processing/introduction/identifying-and-processing-the-targets.rst

 ^^^^^^^^^^^^

 .. image:: images/identifying-and-processing-the-targets/xy-profiles.png
+   :alt: A graph and LabVIEW plot showing X/Y Profiles.

 The edge score describes whether the particle matches the appropriate profile in both the X and Y directions.
 As shown, it is calculated using the row and column averages across the bounding box extracted from the original image and comparing that to a profile mask.
 The score ranges from 0 to 100 based on the number of values within the row or column averages that are between the upper and lower limit values.